Terms of Service

 7. Confidentiality and Data Protection

-7.1 Any information provided by the Client will only be used to provide the service to the Client.
-All information is stored offline on an external, password-protected hard drive.
+7.1 Information provided by the Client will only be used to provide services to the Client.
+Private information is stored offline on an external, password-protected hard drive.
 The Client can request access to their data and ensure it is accurate and up to date.
-The Client can request data stored is destroyed after the agreement ends.
+The Client can request that any data be destroyed after the agreement ends.
 The Contractor will not divulge client information to a third party.
 These obligations will apply during the agreement and will survive indefinitely.
 Any information shared via email will be subject to the Contractor’s email service provider’s terms.
-To find out how Gmail manage your data, click here.
+To find out how Gmail manage data, click here.

 8. Intellectual Property

-8.1 All intellectual property and related material, including trade secrets, moral rights, goodwill, relevant registrations or applications for registration, and rights in any patent, copyright, trademark, trade dress, industrial design and trade name that is produced under the agreement, will be the sole property of the Client once the agreement is complete and full payment is received.
+8.1 All intellectual property and related material, including trade secrets, moral rights, goodwill, relevant registrations or applications for registration, and rights in any patent, copyright, trademark, trade dress, industrial design and trade name that is produced under the agreement, will be the sole property of the Client once the agreement is completed.

-8.2 The Contractor will be permitted to use the intellectual property beyond the agreement for marketing purposes.
+8.2 The Contractor reserves the right to use the intellectual property beyond the agreement for marketing purposes.

 9. Indemnity and Liability